10-Minute Doorstop Santa Gnome Made With a Plastic Jug

-This cute Santa Gnome is a fun and easy craft for adults and teens.
-With his hat flopped over, this little guy stands about 18-inches tall.
+This cute Santa gnome is a fun and easy Christmas gnome craft for adults and teens.
+With his hat flopped over, this little guy stands about 18 inches tall.
+Let's get started!

 10-Minute Santa Doorstop Gnome by Craftidly.com

 Grab a plastic 1-gallon water (or milk jug) to make this cute Christmas gnome.
 Add rice or small rocks to the jug to give it weight to use as a doorstop!

 For more details on supplies, click over to my blog from the link below.

 I found this plaid fleece scarf at Dollar Tree.
 It was the perfect size to cover my water jug, but any fleece fabric will work.
 Just cut your scarf or fabric to size and hot-glued it along the seam to the jug.